Anxiety Therapy in NYC

 The smallest thing sets you off and you're not sure if you're angry, overwhelmed, or just exhausted from holding it together for so long

-That's because overthinking feels like doing something about the anxiety - when really, it keeps you stuck in it.
+Overthinking feels like doing something about the anxiety, but insight alone rarely breaks the loop, instead it keeps you stuck in it.
 The more you analyze, the more your mind searches for certainty.
 The more you search for certainty, the harder it becomes to trust yourself.
 You end up caught in the same loop, hoping the next insight will finally be the one that makes it click.

 But anxiety isn't just a thinking problem.